5 Key Skills You Need To Become A Digital Marketing Superstar

 Social media has become entrenched in our everyday lives and routines.
 According to Social Media Today, the average person spends just under two hours on social media platforms every day.
 To add context to this stat, this translates to about five and a half months during a person’s lifetime!

-As a result, social media is an imperative part of marketing, and present a massive opportunity for digital marketers to amplify their message to their audience.
+As a result, social media is one of the key skills needed for digital marketing, and present a massive opportunity for digital marketers to amplify their message to their audience.

 At the 2015 Online Influence Conference, Andrew Grill, global partner of social business at IBM, said,